rudraksha-avatara/ddos-load/README.md

 - Test your own servers and applications
 - Test systems where you have explicit written permission
-- Conduct authorized penetration testing
+- Conduct authorized penetration to attack
 - Perform capacity planning for your infrastructure
 - Test staging/development environments you control
 - Conduct security assessments with proper authorization